datar/low-latency-system/index.md

 - [Intel hybrid CPU+FPGA](http://www.embeddedintel.com/commentary.php?article=2143)

-- [FPGA developer](http://www.fpgadeveloper.com/) A FPGA site that focus on tech not finance solution.
+- [FPGA developer](http://www.fpgadeveloper.com/) A FPGA site that focuses on tech not finance solution.

 - [How are HFT systems implemented on FPGA nowadays](http://quant.stackexchange.com/questions/10519/how-are-hft-systems-implemented-on-fpga-nowadays) A QA on stackexchange